The Central Digital and Data Office (CDDO) is responsible for monitoring the accessibility of public sector websites.

 23 June 2021 is the deadline for mobile applications or “apps” to be accessible.
 This deadline is set out in the accessibility regulations.

-The Government Digital Service (GDS) is currently working with public sector organisations on their apps.
-GDS is making sure they have the tools and information to make their mobile apps accessible by the deadline.
+The Central Digital and Data Office (CDDO) is currently working with public sector organisations on their apps.
+The CDDO is making sure they have the tools and information to make their mobile apps accessible by the deadline.

 I want to make a discrimination case about inaccessible online services.
 I cannot afford lawyers or legal aid, is there any support for me?